i-m-Gaurav/i-m-Gaurav/README.md

 # 💫 About Me:
-🔭 I’m working on the University Android App<br>🌱 I’m currently learning NextJS<br>⚡ It's fun to code at night.
+🌱 I’m currently learning NextJS<br>⚡ It's fun to code at night.

 ## 🌐 Socials: